-Product Backlog Refinement is normally a meeting where the Product Owner and the Development Team discuss the items at the top of the Product Backlog.
-This used to be known as Product Backlog Grooming, but the use of the term ‘grooming’ (to make neat and orderly) is no longer recommended.
-The goal is to ensure that the Product Backlog is clear and understood by everyone before the Sprint, not just make it look good.
+Product Backlog Refinement is a meeting where the Product Owner and the Development Team discuss the items at the top of the Product Backlog.
+This used to be known as Product Backlog Grooming, but the term ‘grooming’ (to make neat and orderly) has been dropped and replaced with Refinement.
+The goal of Refinement is to ensure that the Product Backlog is clear and understood by everyone before the Sprint, not just to make it look good.

 Getting Ready for Product Backlog Refinement

-Paula doesn’t use a formal meeting agenda; instead, she has a rough checklist she shares with the Team:
+To prepare for the Product Backlog Refinement event, Product Owner Paula doesn’t use a formal meeting agenda; instead, she has a rough checklist that she shares with the Team:

-- Share story stubs or ideas written by herself and rewrite them to be effective User Stories through discussion with the Team
+- Story stubs or ideas that were initially written by herself, to be rewritten into effective User Stories through discussion with the Team

 - Acceptance Criteria for topmost items in the Product Backlog